Thimomo/Paardenvechters/docs/home.md

 You can also install a [local Apache HTTP Server](https://httpd.apache.org/) to view the files since the html files are sometimes incorrectly displayed if opened using a browser.

 We also already set up the configuration file `_config.yml` and the table of content file `_toc.yml` for you.
+You need to edit the `_config.yml` file to make it suitable for your use case.
 For more information about how to edit them, check [this documentation](https://jupyterbook.org/en/stable/start/create.html).

 ## Step 5: Deploy the book online